exercism/python/exercises/practice/resistor-color-expert/.docs/instructions.md

 # Instructions

 In this exercise, you are going to create a helpful program so that you don't have to remember the values of the bands.
-The program will take a 1, 4, or 5 colors as input, and outputs the correct value, in ohms.
+The program will take 1, 4, or 5 colors as input and output the correct value in ohms.
 The color bands are encoded as follows:

 - black: 0